A Comprehensive Evaluation of Parameter-Efficient Fine-Tuning on Code Smell Detection: Background and Motivation

-Existing heuristic-based code smell detectors rely on pre-defined rules and metrics, while ML- or DL-based approaches depend on algorithms to identify the optimal threshold for code smell classification.
-However, these tools often fail to consider the inherent context of the code, which is crucial for accurately detecting and understanding code smells \cite{sharma2021code}.
-For example, the Java method shown in Figure \ref{fig:example} contains a switch-case statement with seven cases.
-From the perspective of a Java developer, this method simply maps the numbers 1 through 7 to the days of the week, from Monday to Sunday.
-It is straight-forward and easy to understand, as all the case statements follow the same structure.
-However, when scanned by an existing heuristic-based code smell detector, such as \textsc{DesigniteJava} \cite{designitejava}, the tool flags the method with the \textit{Complex Method} code smell.
-This decision is based solely on the method's cyclomatic complexity, which exceeds a pre-defined threshold, without considering the method's context.
+Existing heuristics-based code smell detectors rely on predefined rules and metrics, while ML- or DL-based approaches depend on algorithms to identify the optimal threshold for code smell classification.
+However, these tools often overlook the semantic and contextual information of code, which is crucial for accurately detecting and understanding code smells in real-world software development \cite{sharma2021code}.
+For instance, the Java method shown in Figure \ref{fig:example} contains a switch-case statement with seven cases.
+From the perspective of a Java developer, this method simply maps the numbers 1 through 7 to the days of the week.
+It is straightforward and easy to understand, as all the case statements follow the same structure.
+While the method could be refactored to reduce repetition, it has a single responsibility, and its logic is immediately clear to a reader.
+Therefore, the method does not exhibit a \textit{Complex Method} (\textit{CM}) code smell in practice.
+However, when scanned by the heuristics-based code smell detector, \textsc{DesigniteJava} \cite{designitejava}, the method is flagged as \textit{CM} solely because its cyclomatic complexity exceeds a predefined threshold, while its semantic clarity is ignored.

-In contrast, Language Models (LMs), such as ChatGPT \cite{achiam2023gpt}, have the advantage of considering the inherent context of the code \cite{wang2021codet5, roziere2024codellama}.
-The contextual understanding allows the LM to accurately determine that the method does not exhibit \textit{Complex Method}, as it can perform a role similar to a skilled developer assessing the code.
-The LM can evaluate not only traditional metrics, such as cyclomatic complexity, but also analyze additional factors, including readability, modularity, and overall design.
-Therefore, compared to traditional heuristic-based static analysis tools and certain ML- or DL-based detectors, LMs have the potential to detect code smells more accurately by considering both structural and contextual factors, rather than relying solely on numerical thresholds or pre-defined rules.